-- All weapons (and their replicas/decorations), including guns, swords, gunpowder, explosives, toxins, etc.
+- All weapons (including replicas & decorations) such as guns & swords, as well as gunpowder, explosives, toxins, etc.

-- Wildlife protected under the Convention on International Trade in Endangered Species (CITES); products made from endangered/protected wildlife.
+- Wildlife protected under the Convention on International Trade in Endangered Species (CITES) and products made from these animals

-- Means of payment (promissory notes, bills of exchange, and L/Cs not included), domestic currency (Korean won), and won-denominated travelers checks in amounts of over US $10,000 must be declared to Customs upon arrival and departure.
+- Means of payment in foreign currency (excluding promissory notes, bills of exchange, and letters of credit), domestic currency (KRW) or won-denominated travelers checks exceeding $10,000 USD (Must be declared to Customs upon arrival and departure)